LivePersonInc/knowledge-center-archive/pages/documents/Contact Center Management/Messaging Operations/automatic-messages-1.md

 To view Auto Messages activity, the User Type filter can be set to include the value “System”.
 By checking this value, all metrics attributed to an agent will reflect the activity generated by the system, which is currently, Auto Messages.
 This includes metrics available through the Agent Messaging Activity dataset, such as number of messages sent or responses given by the system.

+{: .notice}
-**Note:** To ensure account level KPIs are not deviated from by system activity, the following Messaging metrics will always exclude activity generated by the system, regardless of the User Type filter settings:
+To ensure account level KPIs are not deviated from by system activity, the following Messaging metrics will always exclude activity generated by the system, regardless of the User Type filter settings:

-#### **Agent Messaging Activity**
+#### Agent Messaging Activity

-1\.
-AVG.
+1. AVG.
 AGENT FIRST RESPONSE TIME TO FIRST TIME CONVERSATIONS

-2\.
-AVG.
+2. AVG.
 RESPONSE TIME BY AGENT

-3\.
-AVG.
+3. AVG.
 TIME TO AGENT FIRST RESPONSE

-4\.
-INTERACTIVE CONVERSATIONS
+4. INTERACTIVE CONVERSATIONS

-5\.
-NON - INTERACTIVE CONVERSATIONS
+5. NON - INTERACTIVE CONVERSATIONS

-6\.
-ABANDONED CONVERSATIONS
+6. ABANDONED CONVERSATIONS

 #### **Consumer Messaging Activity**

-1\.
-AVG.
+1. AVG.
 CONSUMER RESPONSE TIME

 ## Best practices